 Exceptions to making a child go for treatment would come from legal issues.
 Are you divorced?
 What does the custody agreement say?
 Is there legal involvement?
 What do the courts and Child Protective services say?

 Even if the custody order says you can make those decisions for the child, most therapists will want both parents to sign giving consent for treatment.
-We professionals like to stay out of court as much as possible and seeing a child without one parent’s permission opens you up to all sorts of legal risks that may not be worth taking if you do not have to.
+We, professionals, like to stay out of court as much as possible, and seeing a child without one parent’s permission opens you up to all sorts of legal risks that may not be worth taking if you do not have to.

 One aside here, the child may consent for themselves if there are crisis issues or if they say you are abusing them, then they can seek outpatient treatment with or without parental approval in some places.
-This all gets complicated and most times the counselor will already be on the phone to someone for legal advice before they start seeing this child.
-If the child was suicidal whomever has the legal authority to put them on an involuntary hold and send them for evaluation or treatment can also do that whether you want your child’s suicide attempt treated or not.
+This all gets complicated and most times the counselor will already be on the phone with someone for legal advice before they start seeing this child.
+If the child was suicidal whoever has the legal authority to put them on an involuntary hold and send them for evaluation or treatment can also do that whether you want your child’s suicide attempt treated or not.

 Back to our original question.
 You want this teen to go and they do not want to go.
 How far can you go to force them?
 Physical force is not a good idea.
 For counseling to work the person receiving the treatment needs to talk and they need to think that there is some reason that this person can help them.

 People forced to treatment do not get as much work done and it takes longer.
 Any good counselor will spend the first few sessions trying to build a relationship with this teen so the teen decides that this might be a good thing.
-At that point please do not start asking the counselor to betray the teens trust and tell you everything they have been up to.
+At that point please do not start asking the counselor to betray the teen’s trust and tell you everything they have been up to.

 I hope it does not surprise you that teens who are abusing drugs and alcohol and those who are very violent and oppositional do not show up for treatment a lot of the time.